niklas-enns/message-broker/README.md

         - No manual configuration by admin needed
         - [ ] Topology changes for the distribution cluster
             - [ ] A node gets a first client of a consumer group
+              - [x] Implemented for a first static two-node cluster
             - [ ] A node looses its last client of a consumer group
             - [ ] A new node joins the cluster
             - [ ] A node leaves the cluster